-FAMILY HELP FOR SCHOOLS: The involvement in schools of parent and community volunteers who assist teachers, administrators and children in classrooms and other areas of school.
+FAMILY HELP FOR SCHOOLS: The Parent and Family Engagement in schools of parent and community volunteers who assist teachers, administrators and children in classrooms and other areas of school.
 Parents and others who come to the school to support and watch student performances, sports and other events.

-- 44. Be willing to ask parents to share experiences and information from their work or culture; demonstrate specific skills from work or hobbies; talk about how school work relates to the world of work how a carpenter needs geometry or how a salesman needs writing skills. - 45.
-Ask parents to be spokespersons in community groups, churches, and civic clubs to communicate about what's happening in school.
-Parents can be powerful advocates for the school and are credible to others in the community. - 46.
-Encourage parents to apply for the Commonwealth Institute for Parent Leadership.
-After these parents receive this level of training, they can be powerful resources to local schools.
-See www.cipl.org
+• Be willing to ask parents to share experiences and information from their work or culture; demonstrate specific skills from work or hobbies; talk about how school work relates to the world of work - how a carpenter needs geometry or how a salesman needs writing skills.

-- 47. Encourage parents to serve as greeters or guides in the school, parent resource room, school office, cafeteria or library. - 48.
-Organize parents to serve as hall monitors at middle or high school, especially during morning and dismissal times.
-They set a different tone in the school that minimizes problems. - 49.
-Invite parents to accompany students on field trips or other extracurricular events.
-Parents can be effective group leaders in these instructional settings. - 50.
-Keep a running list of things parents can do to help; post it in the parent center or on a parent bulletin board so parents could check the list when they come to school and have a few minutes to help.
-Many parents spend time waiting to pick up students after school that could be used productively. - 51.
-Invite parents to attend professional development sessions of interest to them. - 52.
-Ask parents to help create a weekly school newsletter. - 53.
-Ask parents to help develop a brochure about your school. - 54.
-Ask family volunteers to help design a "School Fact Card" for families to post on the refrigerator; it might include school phone number, starting, ending and lunch times, names of principal, secretary, and school counselor, school council meeting dates, etc. - 55.
-Invite speakers or ask parents of special needs students to talk about the unique needs of these students so other families and students learn how to be supportive.
+- Ask parents to be spokespersons in community groups, churches, and civic clubs to communicate about what's happening in school.
+Parents can be powerful advocates for the school and are credible to others in the community. - Encourage parents to serve as greeters or guides in the school, parent resource room, school office, cafeteria or library. - Organize parents to serve as hall monitors at middle or high school, especially during morning and dismissal times.
+They set a positive tone in the school that minimizes problems. - Invite parents to accompany students on field trips or other extracurricular events.
+Parents can be effective group leaders in these instructional settings. - Invite parents to attend professional development sessions of interest to them. - Ask parents to help create a weekly school newsletter. - Ask parents to help develop a brochure about your school. - Ask family volunteers to help design a "School Fact Card" for families to post on the refrigerator; it might include school phone number, starting, ending and lunch times, names of principal, secretary, and school counselor, school council meeting dates, etc. - Invite speakers or ask parents of special needs students to talk about the unique needs of these students so other families and students learn how to be supportive.